 Port trunking is used to combine a number of ports together to make a single high-bandwidth data pipeline.
 The participating parts are called members of a trunk group.
-The Switch supports up to four trunk groups, which may include from two to four Switch ports.
+The Switch supports up to four trunk groups, the first three which may include from two to four Switch ports each and the fourth trunk which is the two GBIC ports (7x and 8x).